 To execute it cheaply (remember the money issue?), we looked to stock video.
 The fun, kitschy footage paired perfectly with our simple messaging to create entertaining films.

-To catch people when they’re not in front of a computer, out-of-home and in-store rounded out the campaign.
+To catch people when they're on the go, out-of-home and in-store rounded out the campaign.

 It's the age-old fantasy: Housewife has clog.
 Housewife calls plumber.
 Plumber clears housewife's, uh, pipe. *wink-wink, nudge-nudge*